18F/development-guide/language_selection.md

   ratcheted<sup>[8](#racket)</sup> up risk: a team will need to maintain these tests in the future.
-However, if the team were so inclined, using something like Perl might still be a viable option due to the limited impact of these tests
+However, if the team were so inclined, using something like Perl might still be a viable option due to the limited impact of these tests.
 * Agency-centric open<sup>[9](#open)</sup> data API - Given the public-facing
   project scope and assuming other factors are equal, we should write this in one of our primary languages.
-We can be confident we'll do the best job, most efficiently with this approach
+We can be confident we'll do the best job, most efficiently with this approach.

 ## Factors